timmahrt/pyJuliusAlign/README.rst

 ==================================

 Around 2015, Julius was moved to github (https://github.com/julius-speech/segmentation-kit).
 I have not tried this version yet.
-There is a new version of the Julius Segmentation Kit with a new script (segment_julius.pl).
+There is also a new version of the Julius Segmentation Kit with a new script (segment_julius.pl).
 It will not work.
 For the moment, please use segment_julius4.pl supplied with the older code.